 Homemade Teacher Gifts: Easy Wood Sign Tutorial

-Izzie is about to start Kindergarten this year and I was reminded of some of my favorite teacher gifts from preschool last year, including this easy wood sign tutorial.
+In honor of Teacher Appreciation Week, I was reminded of some of my favorite teacher gifts I made a few years back, including this easy wood sign tutorial.
 We gave these to her teachers at the holidays and it brought me such joy to see them hanging in the classroom the rest of the year!

 Teachers get tons and tons of gifts through the years, so I was unsure how to make it personal and also not give them just another gift card, soap, or cookie.
 The morning of craft night, I decided to go with my strengths and paint wooden signs for each of the teachers using printables, carbon paper, and paint pens.